AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.8.md

 # Stingray 1.8 Release Notes
 <a name="top"></a>

-Welcome to the Stingray 1.8 (1.8.X.0) beta release.
+Welcome to the Stingray 1.8 (1.8.X.0) release.

-> **Important**: We strongly recommend that you back up your existing Stingray data or work on a copy of your project when using a beta version of Stingray.

 Sections in this topic: